 What are the pros and cons of using wooden cutlery?
 Wooden cutlery is a natural product, made from an abundant, renewable resource, wood, which is 100% degradable.
 Bamboo tableware, made of fast-growing, quickly replenished bamboo trees, is very environmentally friendly.
 When compared to petroleum, non-degradable plastic tableware types glut in the world’s landfills, wooden tableware is a safe and better choice.
 Wooden cutlery can also be constructed of any type of hardwood, such as birch and maple.
 Recycling wood cutlery with other food waste helps address the growing problem of plastic and other non-biodegradable, harmful substances in landfills and soils.

-Wood is an absorbent, porous material that soaks in moisture and emits water from food and water.
+What are the disadvantages of wooden cutlery?
+Wood is an biodegradable, porous material that soaks in moisture and emits water from food and water.
 For this reason, wooden cutlery is unhygienic and not suitable for long-term use, as is silverware.
 Wooden tableware made from certain types of wood, such as cedar or cypress, can contaminate food with strong odors and oleoresins.
+This is considered to be disadvantage of wooden plates.
+However, most of the disposable wooden tableware is made of birch and pine wood, which is free of odors and smells.
 Wooden tableware is a by-product of wood construction, imported wood or recycled wood that may be exposed to chemicals during the washing or manufacturing process.

 Most wooden cutlery is carefully sanded and smoothed for safe use.
 As wood dries, however, it may develop chips or cracks if improperly stored or handled.
 The risk of splitting is indeed rare, but it must be mentioned when comparing the safety of wooden cutlery, silver and plastic products.